In Oregon, it is illegal to use canned corn as fish bait.

 In 1905 the largest log cabin in the world was built in Portland to honor the Lewis and Clark expedition.

 In 1880 a sea cave was discovered near what is now known as Florence.
-Sea Lion Caves is the largest sea cave in the world.
+Sea Lion Caves was listed as the largest sea cave in the world until New Zealand beat it out in 2012.

 The Nike “swoosh” logo was designed by Portland State University student Carolyn Davidson in 1971 — several years after business undergrad Phil Knight and track coach Bill Bowerman founded the company they originally called Blue Ribbon Sports.
 Knight had rejected several of Davidson’s designs, and when picking the swoosh, said he didn’t love it, but that maybe it would grow on him.
 Ms. Davidson was paid $35 dollars for her design.
 In the 1980’s, Davidson would be given a more proper credit through stock in Nike.